 There is a clear separation between my responsibilities and those of the Chief Executive Officer, which is documented in our Board Charter.
 Our Chief Executive Officer is expected to focus on our business and ensure it is run effectively and in accordance with the strategic decisions of the Board.

-On behalf of the Board, I would like to thank the Merafe team and our Venture partner, Glencore, for their hard work in delivering another exceptional financial, operational and safety performance in the year under review.
+On behalf of the Board, I would like to thank the Merafe management team and our Venture partner, Glencore, for their hard work in delivering another exceptional financial, operational and safety performance in the year under review.

 The excellent performance we had this year provides confidence for the future.
 We are also confident that strategy for cash preservation will also bring future benefits to the Company.
 I thank all stakeholders for their continued support.